ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ## Why SEO for Jekyll?
 SEO is the only way through which you can get organic traffic.
-Organic traffic is better than paid traffic because in organic traffic the user is really interested in the service you are offering.
+Organic traffic is usually better than paid traffic because in organic traffic the user is actually interested in the service you are offering.

 I used WordPress for a long time.
 If you ask me which one among WordPress and Jekyll is good for SEO, I would tell WordPress without a doubt.

 It is true that WordPress is optimized for SEO by default.
-And with plugins like Jetpack, Yoast, and Schema Creator, WordPress is almost unbeatable by Jekyll.
-Ok wait, why am I praising WordPress so much when I'm supposed to discuss Jekyll SEO?
+And with plugins like Jetpack, Yoast and Schema Creator, WordPress is almost unbeatable by Jekyll.
+Ok wait, why am I praising WordPress so much when I should be discussing Jekyll SEO?

 * Do not remove this line (it will not be displayed) {:toc}